horse-link/contracts.horse.link/README.md

 | Vault | Lend    | 1800 DAI | 0      | 200 DAI      | 2000         |
 | Alice | Redeem  | 100 DAI  | (1000) | 100 DAI      | 1000         |

 The bet is now settled and the Vault has an exposure of 0 DAI and has made 1800 DAI on the losing bet.
-The total assets in the Vault are now ...
+The total assets in the Vault are now 100 DAI.

 5. Vault settles the bet and has now 3700 DAI in total assets, while the total shares are still 1000 (HL-DAI).